numerai/docs/office-hours-with-arbitrage/office-hours-recaps/ohwa-s01e11.md

 **Themicon:** I've learned so much from the people in [Rocket.Chat](https://community.numer.ai/) or [the forum](https://forum.numer.ai/) and things like that - I think really spend time reading the posts and trying to understand them.

 **Arbitrage:** That's really good, I think that's important so I'm glad you brought it up.
 Definitely have fun.
 I think sometimes that gets forgotten.
 And it's like I tell my students: look at the source code of [scikit learn](https://scikit-learn.org/stable/index.html) because even the comments there are valuable.
-Take advice from other people like from Medium posts and whatnot; I mean the quality of the posts in Rocket.Chat is amazing, I don't even understand some of the stuff.
+Take advice from other people like from blog posts and whatnot; I mean the quality of the posts in Rocket.Chat is amazing, I don't even understand some of the stuff.

 **Themicon:** Yeah, there's a couple of posts in the forum recently that just blew my mind, like wow.
 I did not even imagine things like that were real and people do them all the time.
 Definitely read those and try to get your head around them and if you learn something, you learn something.
 And if you didn't, you didn't.